-(1) Authorized eFilers

-(a) Any member of the Oregon State Bar who is authorized to practice law may register to become an eFiler.
+- (1) Authorized eFilers - (a) Any member of the Oregon State Bar may register to become an eFiler.

 (b) To become an eFiler, an attorney must complete a registration form to request a username and must complete a training program, either online or in person, regarding the appellate court eFiling system.
 Links to the registration form and to the online training program are available at Appellate eFiling.
 An attorney who has been assigned a username, has created a password, and has completed training may eFile documents with the appellate courts.